Yoga for Runners

 5. Faster Recovery: Yoga’s emphasis on stretching and relaxation can help to speed up recovery after a run, reducing muscle soreness and stiffness.

-6. Improved Balance and Coordination: Much yoga poses challenge your balance and coordination, which can translate to better stability and control during your runs, helping to prevent falls and improve overall running form.
+6. Improved Balance and Coordination: A deal of yoga poses challenge your balance and coordination, which can translate to better stability and control during your runs, helping to prevent falls and improve overall running form.

 7. Enhanced Core Strength: A strong core is essential for maintaining proper running form and preventing injuries.
 Yoga poses that engage the core muscles can help to build strength in this critical area, leading to better performance and reduced risk of injury.